numspot/terraform-provider-numspot/docs/resources/vm.md

 - `creation_date` (String) The date and time of creation of the VM.
 - `hypervisor` (String) The hypervisor type of the VMs (`ovm` \| `xen`).
 - `id` (String) The ID of the VM.
-- `initiated_shutdown_behavior` (String) The VM behavior when you stop it.
-If set to `stop`, the VM stops.
-If set to `restart`, the VM stops then automatically restarts.
-If set to `terminate`, the VM stops and is deleted.
 - `is_source_dest_checked` (Boolean) (Vpc only) If true, the source/destination check is enabled.
 If false, it is disabled.
 This value must be false for a NAT VM to perform network address translation (NAT) in a Vpc.
 - `launch_number` (Number) The number for the VM when launching a group of several VMs (for example, `0`, `1`, `2`, and so on).
 - `nics` (Attributes List) (Vpc only) The network interface cards (NICs) the VMs are attached to. (see [below for nested schema](#nestedatt--nics))